The National Museum

 The National Museum also boasts a very large ethnographical collection, a collection of classical and near eastern antiquities, a coin- and medal collection, and a toy museum.
 You can also visit the Victorian apartment Klunkehjemmet, practically unchanged since 1890.
 Note that it has different opening hours.

 You can tour the museum in an hour with a self-guided tour.
 They include The History Tour of Denmark, The Family Tour, and The Tour around the World.
 In July, August, and September there are guided tours in English.

 Besides the café and a museum shop, the museum is home to the excellent Restaurant SMÖR.
 Here you will find Danish classics like smørrebrød (open-faced sandwiches) with a new twist.
-In the weekends you can try The National Museum's giant cake table with everything you could wish for.
+On the weekends you can try The National Museum's giant cake table with everything you could wish for.
 The restaurant focuses on local, seasoned ingredients and sustainability.
-No entrance is required when visiting the café, shop or restaurant.
+No entrance is required when visiting the café, shop, or restaurant.

 The National Museum building

 It's not just the exhibits in the museum that have historical significance – the building does too.
 The National Museum is located in The Prince’s Palace, built by court architect Nicolai Eigtved in 1743-44.
 It is no longer used by the royal family, but the Great Hall still appears elegant enough to fit princes and princesses.

 The Gallery consists of a wide corridor that linked rooms and sleeping quarters and featured plenty of space for exquisite handicrafts.
 The stucco in the ceiling, the panels, and the oak parquet floor are all thought to be original.
 The furniture and stove are from the early 18th century.